District: Dakshina Kannada

 Mangalore is the gateway for Karnataka.
 It is situated on the west coast of India with Arabian sea and western Ghats to the east.
 It is the district head quarters for Banthwal, Puttur, Sullia and Belthangady taluks of the Dakshina Kannada districts.
 Earlier Udupi, Kundapur and Karkala were under Mangalore District but later in the year 1997 to ease the administration were separated and came under Udupi district.

-Mangalore being the second major city in Karnataka it can be easily accessed through air, rail and through road.
+Mangalore or Mangaluru being the second major city in Karnataka it can be easily accessed through air, rail and through road.

 and is also the last stop for any train.
 The city is very well connected to

 major cities across India through rail.
-Mangalore has direct trains to Chennai,
+Mangalore or Mangaluru has direct trains to Chennai,

 Kochi, Delhi, Coimbatore Goa, Mumbai Puducherry, Batkal.
 Karwar.
 It is